Jey-Cee/ioBroker.deconz/README.md

 ### 1.3.4
 * fix message "State value to set is invalid"
+* terminate websocket connection on error to make sure the session is closed

 ### 1.3.3
 * fix catch response of setLightState is undefined